-One of the greatest things about Git is that you can undo almost anything.
+One of the greatest advantages of Git is that you can undo almost anything.
 Let’s have a look at how we can undo recent commits in Git.

 How to Undo Commits with git reset Command

 The git reset --soft HEAD command rewinds your current HEAD to the specified revision.
-When you use this command you just undo the last commit, but the changes you have made will be stored in your working tree, and on your index, so git commit command will create a commit with the same changes as the commit you "undo" before.git reset --hard HEAD~x (or git reset --hard commit hash).
+When you use this command you just undo the last commit, but the changes you have made will be stored in your working tree, and on your index, so the git commit command will create a commit with the same changes as the commit you "undo" before.

-How to Undo Commits with git revert Command
+How to Undo Commits with the git revert command

-git revert HEAD~x (git reset --hard commit hash) reverts the changes specified by the last commit in HEAD and create a new commit with the reverted changes.
+The git revert HEAD~x (git reset --hard commit hash) command reverts the changes specified by the last commit in HEAD and creates a new commit with the reverted changes.

 For example, if your history is as follows:

-git log --oneline 872fa7e try something crazy a1e8fb5 make some important changes to hello.txt
+git log --oneline 872fa7e try new feature a1e8fb5 changes to index.html file

-How to Undo Commits with git amend Command
+How to Undo Commits with the git amend command

 git commit --amend